The Scarborough Library

 The Scarborough Library of Shepherd University enhances and supports the instructional programs of the university and provides research assistance for the campus community.
 Our highly trained staff is dedicated to our core values of: learning, service, accessibility, and diversity.

 The library is open and provides public service 87 hours per week during fall and spring semesters.
-In addition, the 24-hour room is accessible to registered Shepherd students 24/7.
+In addition, the 24-Hour Room is accessible to registered Shepherd students 24/7.
 Library hours during final exams week are extended based on student need and library resources.

 Scarborough Library is an official partial depository of both United States and West Virginia government publications.
 The library also houses the Shepherd University Archives and Special Collections, and maintains a digital repository of select items from the Shepherd University Archives.

 The library offers 275 seats for public use, and multiple group-study and conference rooms.
-It also maintains a computer lab available for student use, provides wireless access to the campus network, and provides color and black-and-white printers.
-Additionally, a 24-seat computer classroom is used for the library's instructional program and is open for student use when not reserved for instruction.
+It also maintains an Internet-accessible computer lab available for student use, provides wireless access to the campus network, and provides color and black-and-white printers.
+Additionally, a 24-seat computer classroom is used for the library’s instructional program and is open for student use when not reserved for instruction.

 Instructional services for faculty and students range from personalized reference assistance to course-related instruction.
 All reference instruction is based on our core standard that acquisition of information literacy skills is imperative to our students’ ability to gather, analyze, and use information, from any media, in an appropriate and ethical manner.

 Interlibrary Loan Service is available for students and faculty, usually at no cost to the user.
 The library has access to more than 9,000 libraries worldwide and provides efficient and fast delivery of articles, books, and other items not accessible through Scarborough Library.